Job opening: PhD position in automatic video subtitling¶

 Positions are fully funded for four years.

 The call is at this link, alongside instructions to apply.
-Please apply via that link by Aug 21 2022.
+Please apply via that link by Feb 24 (extended!).

-We will rely on a selection of machine learning techniques.
-My research gravitates around structured prediction, latent variable models, sparsity, convex and constrained optimization, and geometry (machine learning on manifolds.)
+In general my research gravitates around structured prediction, latent variable models, sparsity, convex and constrained optimization, and geometry (machine learning on manifolds.)
 Importantly, You do not have to already be an expert in these ML topics.
-But if you have ML basics and you are enthusiastic to study one or more of these (or related) topics, together with me, in order to apply them in NLP research, you are a perfect fit!
+But if you have ML basics and you are enthusiastic to study one or more of these (or related) topics, together with me, in order to apply them in NLP research, do apply!

 The flavor of my research is to integrate structured and discrete representations into the “soft” computation of neural networks.
 See this captured in my recent papers.